Skip to main content

 Good data architecture supports data quality by defining source systems, field names, accepted values, identifiers, data flows, transformation rules, validation logic, ownership, and access.

 Data quality is not something that happens only at the reporting layer.
+It has to be designed into the structure.

 Data Quality and Automation